phonedotcom/API-SDK-ruby/docs/ContactsApi.md

 # **get_account_extension_contact**
 > ContactFull get_account_extension_contact(account_id, extension_id, contact_id)

-Retrieve the details of an address book contact
+Retrieve the details of an address book contact.

-For more info on the fields shown, see Account Contacts.
+Retrieve the details of an address book contact.
+See Account Contacts for more info on the fields in each item.

 ### Example
 ```ruby